adams-okode/ecs-training/README.md

 This [@repo](https://github.com/adams-okode/ecs-training) has the full implemetation of tha content discussed within this tutorial, While the repo cannot be run using a one liner(requires multiple configurations to work), it can act as good reference to get you sarted with deploying consul.

 That's all.
-Feel free to raise any issue on Github.
+Feel free to raise any issues on [Github](https://github.com/adams-okode/ecs-training).

 Good Luck & ___Happy Coding___